Folklore studies combines the methods and ideas of Anthropology and Literature studies.

 - Do folklore studies: Collect, describe and interpret items of folklore from oral tradition

 - Four multiple choice / short answer exams about assigned readings and lectures 40%

 - Class discussion (face-to-face and online) 10%

 - Four folklore collection projects 40%

 - Peer reviews of classmates' projects 10%

 - Lynne S. McNeill, Folklore Rules: A Fun, Quick, and Useful Introduction to the Field of Academic Folklore Studies.
-Utah State University Press, 2013 [e-book in the UW Library]
+Utah State University Press, 2013 [paper copy optional, on sale at UW Bookstore; also available as an e-book in the UW Library]

 - Other readings online or uploaded to the class website